josekurian/lambda-mnubo-python/README.md

 Available handlers
 ------------------
 * `lambda_mnubo_forwarder.iot_custom_event_handler`: To be used when IoT thing events are sent into a seperate custom MQTT topic.
 The messages sent to the function must contain a `device_id` field matching the AWS IoT Thing name at a minimum.
 This will create a corresponding SmartObject in the mnubo platform and send the events through.
 Here's a sample rule select statement:

 ```
 SELECT * FROM 'temperature_thing_events'
 ```

 * `lambda_mnubo_forwarder.iot_shadow_update_event_handler`: To be used when the IoT shadow documents are to be used to send time series to mnubo.
 A rule must be placed on the shadow accepted topic must be placed.
-The Thing name must be added as the device_id Here's a sample rule select statement:
+The Thing name must be added as the `device_id`.
+Here's a sample rule select statement:

 ```
 SELECT *, topic(3) as device_id FROM '$aws/things/+/shadow/update/accepted'
 ```